udacity/cd12642-masterschool-backend-assessment/README.md

 **Commit to Github**

-- [ ] Commit your work to Github and push to your forked repository w/ a commit message that reads, `"Part I - Setup"`.
+- [v] Commit your work to Github and push to your forked repository w/ a commit message that reads, `"Part I - Setup"`.

 ### Part II - API GET Routes: Return Unsplash Photos

 **Create the following `GET` routes in the `photoRoutes.js` file:**

-- [ ] Use `/api/photos` as the base path for all photo routes
+- [v] Use `/api/photos` as the base path for all photo routes

 **`/api/photos` Route**